trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 display the credential data in an easily-understandable way via a user interface.
 This is where the credential display data comes in.

-There are two ways to get display data:
-* After the `RequestCredential` step of the OpenID4CI flow, call the `resolveDisplay` method on the interaction object and pass in your preferred locale.
-* Call the standalone `resolveDisplay` function with your VCs and the issuer URI.
-An issuer URI can be obtained by calling the `issuerURI` method on an OpenID4CI interaction object.
-It's a good idea to store the issuer URI somewhere after going through the OpenID4CI flow.
-This way, you can call the standalone `resolveDisplay` method later if/when you need to refresh your display data based on the latest display information from the issuer.
+To get display data, call the `resolveDisplay` function with your VCs and the issuer URI.
+An issuer URI can be obtained by calling the `issuerURI` method on an OpenID4CI interaction object after it's been instantiated.
+It's a good idea to store the issuer URI somewhere in persistent storage after going through the OpenID4CI flow.
+This way, you can call the `resolveDisplay` function later if/when you need to refresh your display data based on the latest display information from the issuer.
 See [Resolve Display](#resolve-display) for more information.

 Display data objects can be serialized using the `serialize()` method (useful for storage) and parsed from serialized form back into display data objects using the `parseDisplayData()` function.